catalyst-cloud/catalystcloud-docs/source/identity-access-management/best-practices.rst

 Project admin
 *************

-It is recommended by Catalyst that you keep an admin account and a user account with moderation privileges.
+It is recommended by Catalyst Cloud that you keep an admin account and a user account with moderation privileges.
 Separating your working account from the administrative account ensures that making changes to the structure of your project or major changes, must be a deliberate decision done on the